dEISOT/Chat/README.md

-# ShuttleX

 ### :zap: **Description**

-Test task for ShuttleX.
  Web Application built with C#, which provides functionality for chating between users

 ### :white_check_mark: **The stack of technologies used**